Vergence-accommodation conflict: Measure of VAC

+Vergence-accommodation conflict can be quantified; typically, by comparing the optical power required to focus on objects at the vergence distance with the optical power required to focus on objects at the accommodation distance.
+In this context, optical power is equal to the reciprocal of distance, with units of Diopter (m−1).
+Hence the difference between the reciprocal of the vergence distance and the reciprocal of the accommodation distance characterizes the extent of VAC.

-In the example of a virtual reality head-mounted display – the accommodation distance corresponds to the distance of the virtual image plane.
+In the example of a virtual reality head-mounted display, the accommodation distance corresponds to the distance of the virtual image plane.
 Often the optics is designed to place a virtual screen somewhere between 2 meters and infinity.
-That is, for a virtual display at a 2-meter distance, the target accommodation distance expressed in diopters would be 0.5 D. In contrast, the vergence distance in a stereoscopic display can change freely – based on the location of target content.
+That is, for a virtual display at a 2-meter distance, the target accommodation distance expressed in diopters would be 0.5 D. In contrast, the vergence distance in a stereoscopic display can change freely based on the location of target content.
 For example, a virtual object by means of binocular disparity can be placed at a 30 cm distance, corresponding to 3.33 Diopters.
-In such a case, the experienced VAC for a person with normal vision would be 3.33-0.5=2.83 diopters.
+In such a case, the magnitude of the VAC for a person with normal vision would be 3.33-0.5=2.83 diopters.

 Physiology

 The vergence-accommodation conflict is caused due to factors in human physiology like the accommodation reflex.
 VAC occurs when the human brain receives mismatching cues between vergence and accommodation.
 It often causes headaches and visual fatigue.
 The vergence-accommodation conflict is one of the main causes of virtual reality sickness.